NinjaTyper/PythonLearning/README.md

 1. Make a yourname.txt that has your name in it, then read in that file and print to the screen.
 2. Write down every number from 1 to 100 to a file number.txt
 3. Write a program that read in number.txt and then add all the numbers up, and write the result into sum.txt
+4. Start the BIG PROJECT 1 above, with simple operation like: reading all the tasks from a file, provide option to add a task, remove a task or edit a task.
+  - Say you have a tasks.txt (eat\n, sleep\n), your todo.py will read in the file and print out all the tasks.
+  - Provide a menu and an option to remove a task.

+### Bonus Exercise (optional)
 4. Build a shopping experience!
 You can specify the list of items in a file (item name with price) , then read in the file data, then provide a shopping experience to the users.

-### Bonus Exercise (optional)

 ## Lesson 5